 Every Alliance school employs accomplished scholars who earned academic degrees at Rutgers.
 And Rutgers is home to faculty with degrees from every school in the consortium.
 Among some notable connections:

-Jack Bratich: Chair, Department of Journalism and Media Studies, Rutgers; Ph.D.
+Jack Bratich: Associate Professor, Department of Journalism and Media Studies, Rutgers; Ph.D.
 University of Illinois

-Robert Denver: Chair, Department of Molecular, Cellular, and Developmental Biology, University of Michigan; B.S.
+Robert Denver: Professor, Department of Molecular, Cellular, and Developmental Biology, University of Michigan; B.S.
 Rutgers

 Wheeler Winston Dixon: Ryan Professor of Film Studies, Department of English, University of Nebraska; B.A., M.A., M.Phil., Ph.D.
 Rutgers

-Sanford Goldberg: Chair, Department of Philosophy, Northwestern; B.A.
+Sanford Goldberg: Professor, Department of Philosophy, Northwestern; B.A.
 Rutgers

-William Kirwan: Immediate Past Chancellor, University System of Maryland; M.A., Ph.D.
+William Kirwan: Former Chancellor, University System of Maryland; M.A., Ph.D.
 Rutgers

 Jens Ludwig: Director, Crime Lab, University of Chicago; B.A.
 Rutgers

-Mark Riley: Department Head, Department of Biological Systems Engineering, University of Nebraska; M.S., Ph.D.
+Mark Riley: Associate Dean, College of Engineering, University of Nebraska; M.S., Ph.D.
 Rutgers

-Stephanie Sanders: Associate Director, Kinsey Institute, Indiana University; M.S., Ph.D.
+Stephanie Sanders: Chair, Department of Gender Studies, Indiana University; M.S., Ph.D.
 Rutgers

-Lea Stewart: Campus Dean, Livingston Campus, Rutgers; Ph.D.
+Lea Stewart: Acting Chair, Department of Communication, Rutgers; Ph.D.
 Purdue